berkayyoner/react.js-java-ai-project/README.md

 6. Edit config.json from front-end>src directory.
 7. Go to front-end project directory on Terminal or CMD by "cd [directory]" command.
 Run the frond-end project by "npm start" command.
 8. Install Maven and extract to C:/ directory.
 Add path to System Properties->Environment Variables as MAVEN_HOME → C:\apache-maven-version\bin.
 9. Go to back-end project directory on Terminal or CMD by "cd [directory]" command.
-Install dependancies by "mvnw clean install" command and run the back-end project by "mvnw spring-boot:run" command.
+Install dependancies by "mvnw clean install" command and run the back-end project by "mvnw spring-boot:run -Dspring-boot.run.profiles=dev" command.

 ## Database informations
 * **Database user name:** berkay